Colombia is not as bad as it once was, but you need to use common sense and caution to stay safe.

 • Congaree National Park

-You can find more information at http://www.usacitylink.com/state/south-carolina. about 7 years ago usacitylink the question is about the country Colombia (two O's) not the US city of Columbia, SC (an O and an U). about 7 years agoAnswered by lucky via WorldNomads.com
+You can find more information at http://www.usacitylink.com/state/south-carolina. over 7 years ago usacitylink the question is about the country Colombia (two O's) not the US city of Columbia, SC (an O and an U). over 7 years agoAnswered by lucky via WorldNomads.com